HartsyAI/SwarmUI-UniversalTabExtension/README.md

 - Huggingface or Hartsy.AI for model downloads and image uploads.
 - Literally anything you want that supports iFrames.

+> [!WARNING]
+> [HartsyCore](https://github.com/HartsyAI/SwarmUI-HartsyCore) is a critical component for all Hartsy extensions.
+Ensure it is installed and functioning correctly before installing other Hartsy extensions.
+> Always back up your SwarmUI configuration before making changes.

 ## Features
 ------------